ns-rse/test/README.md

 # Testing, testing, check 1-2

-This is a testing ground for things I want to checkout before implementing on other repositories.
+This is a testing ground for things I want to checkout before implementing on other repositories, mostly relating to GitHub Actions and templates but may involve other aspects.

+Most commits are directly to `main` so I can see the impact immediately but some require branches to trigger actions.

 ## Issue Templates